HL7/fhir-pacio-pfe/input/pagecontent/structured_data_capture.md

 In many cases, clinicians use formal, structured instruments to capture details on a patient's functioning and engagement.
-These include
+These include:

-* long forms required by payers that cover a broad range of domains, e.g., the Centers for Medicare & Medicaid Services (CMS) [Minimum Data Set (MDS) 3.0 Resident Assessment Instrument (RAI)](https://www.cms.gov/Medicare/Quality-Initiatives-Patient-Assessment-Instruments/NursingHomeQualityInits/MDS30RAIManual).
+* long forms required by payers that cover a broad range of domains, (e.g., the Centers for Medicare & Medicaid Services (CMS) [Minimum Data Set (MDS) 3.0 Resident Assessment Instrument (RAI)](https://www.cms.gov/Medicare/Quality-Initiatives-Patient-Assessment-Instruments/NursingHomeQualityInits/MDS30RAIManual).)
 * shorter assessments that target specific areas such as the [Montreal Cognitive Assessment (MoCA)](https://www.mocatest.org/) or the [swallowing panel](https://loinc.org/99852-6/) that is part of the American Speech-Language-Hearing Association (ASHA) National Outcomes Measurement System (NOMS) program.

-The [Structured Data Capture FHIR IG](http://hl7.org/fhir/uv/sdc/) provides a methodology for capturing this information within FHIR both in its raw and its discrete structured form.
+The [Structured Data Capture FHIR IG](http://hl7.org/fhir/uv/sdc/) provides a methodology for capturing this information within FHIR both in its raw and in its discrete structured form.
 This page provides guidance on how tools like the [SDC Questionnaire](https://hl7.org/fhir/uv/sdc/StructureDefinition-sdc-questionnaire.html) and [US Core QuestionnaireResponse](http://hl7.org/fhir/us/core/StructureDefinition-us-core-questionnaireresponse.html) resources may be used with this IG.

 ### Codified Representation